bdolan55/CI_PP1_DND/README.md

 ## Project Goals

 ### User Goals
-- Find out who DND Group are as and what they can provide in the Construction Industry.
+- Find out who DND Group are and what DND group can provide in the Construction Industry.
 - See profiles and contact details for all managerial staff.
 - To view portfolio of works completed by DND Group.
 - Find DND Group Social Sites for any new updates on projects.